alessandrocandolini/scalafix-toy-examples/README.md

 * make all the case classes final by default
 * have sealed traits and sealed abstract classes always extend `Product with serializable` automatically (the rule also sorts them, and supports cases where the original classes/traits were already extending either one or the other but not both).

-Scala version: the project uses scala `2.12` for now, because one of the examples (the cats upgrade from 0.9 to 1.0) cannot be written in scala 2.13 (because obviously cats 0.9 is not published for scala 2.13)

 The project is generated using the official Scalafix [giter8](https://github.com/foundweekends/giter8) template: https://github.com/scalacenter/scalafix.g8

-Github actions are automatically generated from the sbt project structure using the following sbt plugin: https://github.com/djspiewak/sbt-github-actions
+Github actions were automatically generated from the sbt project structure using the following sbt plugin: https://github.com/djspiewak/sbt-github-actions but i had to tweak them because the project cannot run on scala 2.13 (just because cats is not available).
+I will restore them when I'll implement a similar example that doesn't require old version of libraries not published for latest scala.

 Main references: